TritonRL: Training LLMs to Think and Code Triton Without Cheating: Introduction

 \section{Introduction}

 The exponential growth in demand for GPU computing resources has driven the need for highly optimized GPU kernels that improve computational efficiency, yet with the emergence of numerous GPU variants featuring diverse hardware specifications and the corresponding variety of optimization kernels required for each, developing optimized kernels has become an extremely time-consuming and challenging task.
 In response to this need, there is growing interest in leveraging large language models (LLMs) for automated kernel generation.
-While there have been attempts introducing inference frameworks that utilize general-purpose models, such as OpenAI models and DeepSeek, for generating kernels \citep{ouyang2025kernelbench,lange2025ai,li2025tritonbench,nvidia2025deepseek_kernelgen, muhamed2023training}, they often struggle with even basic kernel implementations, thereby highlighting the critical need for domain-specific models specifically tailored for kernel synthesis.
+While there have been attempts introducing inference frameworks that utilize general-purpose models, such as OpenAI models and DeepSeek, for generating kernels \citep{ouyang2025kernelbench,lange2025ai,nvidia2025deepseek_kernelgen, muhamed2023training}, they often struggle with even basic kernel implementations, thereby highlighting the critical need for domain-specific models specifically tailored for kernel synthesis.

 As the need for specialized models for kernel generation has emerged, several works have focused on fine-tuning LLMs for CUDA or Triton.
 In the CUDA domain, recent RL-based approaches include Kevin-32B \citet{baronio2025multi}, which progressively improves kernels using execution feedback as reward signals, and CUDA-L1, which applies contrastive RL to DeepSeek-V3 \citet{li2025cudal1}.
 While these large models (32B-671B parameters) achieve strong CUDA performance, their training costs remain prohibitively expensive.
-To address these limitations, researchers have proposed specialized 8B Triton models, including KernelLLM \citet{kernelllm2025} (supervised training on torch compiler-generated code) and AutoTriton \citet{li2025autotriton}, fine-tuned via LLM distillation and RL using execution feedback.
-Though these smaller models outperform their base models, significant room remains for improving efficiency and accuracy compared to larger counterparts.
+Other research has focused on Triton, a domain-specific language that provides a higher-level abstraction than CUDA for writing efficient GPU kernels.
+Unlike CUDA, which benefits from decades of development and abundant training data, Triton is newer and has fewer high-quality kernel examples, making it more difficult to train specialized models.
+Recent works have trained LLMs for Triton kernel generation via supervised fine-tuning (SFT) on torch compiler–generated code \citep{kernelllm2025} or via LLM distillation followed by RL with execution feedback \citep{li2025autotriton}, typically at the 8B parameter scale.
+Although these smaller models improve over their base models, there remains substantial room to improve efficiency and correctness.

 Furthermore, there is a common issue reported across kernel generation works, reward hacking \citep{baronio2025multi,li2025autotriton}.
 Due to the scarcity of high-quality kernel examples compared to other programming languages, most approaches rely on RL training using runtime measurements and correctness rewards from unit tests after kernel execution.
 However, models frequently learn to exploit unit test loopholes, such as direct use of high-level PyTorch modules, rather than generating proper code, and this phenomenon is particularly prevalent in smaller models (8B and below) \citep{baronio2025multi}.
 This issue fundamentally undermines the core objective of developing more efficient custom kernels to replace existing pre-optimized libraries, while current approaches predominantly rely on simple rule-based syntax verification whose effectiveness remains uncertain.